 My last post made passing mention of the pleasures of designing the paragraph mark, prompting one reader to rightly ask, “how much fun can it really be to draw a backwards P?”
 [No more fun than it is to draw the rest of that font you’re using, matey. —Ed.]
 It may not seem obvious, but the lowly paragraph mark really does offer ample opportunity for invention.

 In any case, Pilcrow & Capitulum would make a fine name for a pub, and a grand place to host a typographers’ wayzgoose.
 Or perhaps it’s a buddy movie about crime-fighting bibliographers: Capitulum wears cable knit sweaters and drinks single malt, and Pilcrow is a ladies’ man who drives an Austin Healey.
-Catch their madcap adventures. —JH
+Catch their zany antics and madcap adventures, etc, etc. —JH